plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 * Shared services do not retain forms, elements, element collections, or DOM subtrees.

 * Dispatchers are created for a specific callback attachment.
-They may retain configuration and discovery policy, but they rediscover consumer elements during every dispatch and do not retain the elements they find.
+They may retain configuration and discovery policy, but they rediscover elements during every dispatch and do not retain the elements they find.

 * The four callback capabilities remain independent: Text Value changes, Native Value changes, field validation changes, and form validation changes can be attached and replaced separately.